wp-plugins/nomorecaptchas/readme.txt

 Note: You must register (it's free!) at http://www.NoMoreCaptchas.com/register to keep those bots away!

+= Updates =
+* Login issue with Chrome v.
+35.0.1916.114 fixed

+= Please Note: Our servers will be down for one hour due to an upgrade on Sunday, June 8 starting at 5:00 a.m.
+GMT.
+We apologize for any inconvenience. =

 == Installation ==

 Installing NoMoreCaptchas is as simple as 1-2-3!.
 All you need is the plugin and a License Key.
 Here's how you do it: